Browse our complete selection of products

 - Green Mountain Bowls

-Solid wood colonial bowls have been the only style of bowl which the Vermont Bowl Company sells which until now has not been produced in our own workshop.
+Solid wood Colonial Bowls have been the only style of bowl that the Vermont Bowl Company sells which until now has not been produced in our own Wilmington, Vermont workshop.

-All the past few years the continuity of supply of solid wood colonial bowls has become increasingly erratic.
-This has been due to our supplier having difficulty obtaining suitably sized quality logs for the production of these bowls.
+Over recent years the continuity of supply of solid wood Colonial Bowls has become increasingly erratic.
+This has been due to our supplier having difficulty obtaining suitably sized quality logs for the production of these wonderful wooden salad bowls.

 Hopefully there will be no hidden defects or rot in the log.

-The Vermont Bowl Company has close to 50 years experience in the lamination of wood species in order to create wood bowl blanks in the most ecologically friendly method.
+The Vermont Bowl Company has close to 50 years experience in the lamination of wood species in order to create wooden bowl blanks in the most ecologically friendly method.

-John McLeod the President of the Vermont Bowl Company in cooperation with his partner Tom Fox decided to examine the possibility of utilizing their long history and experience of wood turning and lamination to achieve the production of a range of colonial bowls.
+John McLeod, President of the Vermont Bowl Company, in cooperation with his partner Tom Fox decided to examine the possibility of utilizing their long history and experience of wood turning and lamination to achieve the production of a range of Colonial Bowls.
 They desired a bowl in the traditional style and appearance which would be ecologically friendly and "Green" not only in name but in fact since they would not be constrained by the size of logs being cut into chunks.

-An important feature of the methodology employed by the Vermont Bowl Company is that it is possible to produce any size of colonial bowl in any species of wood.
+An important feature of the methodology employed by the Vermont Bowl Company is that it is possible to produce any size of Colonial Bowl in any species of wood, though Cherry and Black Walnut are by far the most popular.
 This is done by using normally harvested lumber to create a blank which they could then turn and make exactly the bowl size which was required.
 This of course allows them to make all large bowls or all small bowls or all bowls in between as the need arises.
-This removes the ever present problem with the old methodology where everyone wants the larger bowls but eschew the side product of the numerous smaller sizes, many of which go to waste.
+This removes the ever present problem with the old methodology where everyone wants the larger wooden bowls but eschew the side product of the numerous smaller sizes, many of which go to waste.

 As you might expect we undertake rigorous selection of the lumber to ensure the finest results creates a surface from our skilled craftspeople.